LouisPetrik/styled-components-clone/README.md

 * Pretty damn small
 * It can run Crysis

+## The bad sides
+* Uses inline styles in the DOM
+* You cannot use variables or other types of expressions

 ## To-dos
 1. Clean up the code more
 2. Make it understand JavaScript expressions